Corvimae/pokemon-ranger/README.md

 `level` (number, required) - The level of the runner's Pokémon at the time of the attack.

 `opponentLevel` (number) - The level of the opponent's Pokemon at the time of the attack.
-Required in offensive mode.
+Required in defensive mode.

 `healthThreshold` (number) - If specified, the table will display the number of damage rolls (out of 16) that are at least the specified value rather than the damage range.